hcchuang/hcchuang.github.io/_pages/about.md

    <details>
      <summary>Abstract</summary>
      <div class="abstract-body">
-       We present a large-scale design-patent retrieval framework using modern ConvNeXtV2 vision backbones.
-On the DeepPatent benchmark, our best configuration achieves an mAP of 0.819 on the Standard Gallery and 0.649 on the Extended Gallery.
-Cosine-space analyses further indicate that the embeddings capture patent-specific visual forms, such as shape, geometry, and configuration, rather than merely reproducing USPC functional categories.
-We also develop an entropy-based procedure to detect photographic-style patent records.
-Overall, the framework scales to a large gallery of patent drawings spanning 1976&ndash;2025 and supports end-to-end prior-art search and design-patent analytics.
+       We present a large-scale retrieval framework for USPTO design patent drawings spanning 1976–2025.
+On the DeepPatent benchmark, our best ConvNeXtV2 backbone achieves an mAP of 0.819 on the Standard Gallery and 0.649 on the Extended Gallery.
+Cosine-space analyses further indicate that the learned embeddings capture patent-specific visual forms rather than simply reproducing USPC functional categories.
+We also develop an entropy-based procedure to identify photographic-style patent records.
+Our framework supports end-to-end prior-art search and large-scale design-patent analytics.
      </div>
    </details>